 Hopping on long international flights almost always requires a pre-flight and onboard cocktail (or two).
 Luckily for us, many airlines provide free in-flight booze.
 Not all, however, offer complimentary cocktails to coach passengers; but Delta is changing that.
-Starting in November, the airline will begin offering free, “Welcome Aboard” cocktails on its international flights for those in coach, among other notable Main Cabin service upgrades.
+Now, the airline offers free, “Welcome Aboard” cocktails on its international flights for those in coach, among other notable Main Cabin service upgrades.

 “This is about investing in every single customer who chooses Delta, no matter where they sit on the plane,” says Allison Ausband, Delta’s senior vice president of in-flight service, in a press release.
 “The thoughtful touches we’re investing in throughout the new Main Cabin experience were designed by flight attendants with one goal in mind — delivering an exceptional experience that our customers will rave about and one that our team, the best in the business, is proud to deliver.”

-Delta’s new international Main Cabin service is part of the airline’s multi-billion dollar investment in the overall customer experience, the press release states.
-Delta began testing the experience more than one year ago, and since, the airline has carefully reviewed passengers’ feedback and satisfaction scores to perfect the highly anticipated experience.
-In addition to the upgraded food and drink service, Delta teased they’ll also debut new earbuds and headsets soon.
+Delta’s new international Main Cabin service is part of the airline’s multi-billion dollar investment in the overall customer experience.
+Delta began testing the experience more than one year ago, and since, the airline has carefully reviewed passengers’ feedback and satisfaction scores to perfect the experience.